LiDAR-GS:Real-time LiDAR Re-Simulation using Gaussian Splatting: LiDAR Gaussian Splatting

 \subsection{Laser Beam Splatting}

-In most pin-hole camera GS methods~\cite{Kerbl20233dgs}, 3D Gaussians are splatted to the normalized image plane ($z=1$), employing the Jacobian matrix to approximate the non-linear projection process.
-Such a local affine approximation consequently degrades the quality of photo-realistic rendering~\cite{huang2024ogs}, and is also not applicable for LiDAR frames, even represented as the range-view image.
-Ultimately, the differences in physical perception processes and perception ranges between active camera and passive LiDAR sensors cannot be bridged by an identical approximate projection.
+In most pinhole camera GS methods~\cite{Kerbl20233dgs}, 3D Gaussians are splatted to the normalized image plane, employing the Jacobian matrix to approximate the non-linear projection process.
+Such a local affine approximation consequently degrades the quality of photo-realistic rendering~\cite{huang2024ogs}, and is also not applicable for LiDAR frames.
+Even in the range-view representation with equirectangular projection, the degradation still masters, because the LiDAR sampling is not equidistant in the vertical direction.
+Therefore, the differences between pinhole shutting for passive cameras and range-finding for active LiDAR sensors cannot be bridged by an single approximate projection.

-In order to migrate Gaussian Splatting from passive camera to active LiDAR and minimize the distortion caused by the Gaussian projection and rasterization process, we introduce a new laser beam splatting method, called \emph{Micro Cross-Section Projection}, with implementation details illustrated in \cref{fig:proj} and provided in \cref{alg:project_algorithm}.
+In order to migrate Gaussian Splatting from passive camera to active LiDAR and minimize the distortion caused by the Gaussian projection and rasterization process, we introduce a new laser beam splatting method, called \emph{Micro Cross-Section Projection}, with implementation details illustrated in \Cref{fig:proj} and provided in \cref{alg:project_algorithm}.

-\textbf{Gaussian projection.} We use the distance of flight $d = |\mathbf{x}-\mathbf{o}|$ ($\mathbf{o}$ for the sensor viewpoint) instead of $z$-values in the NDC space~\cite{Kerbl20233dgs} for depth buffering, and establish the target projection plane $\Pi$ perpendicular to the direction $\mathbf{d}'$ for each Gaussian, and locate exactly at its mean position $\mathbf{x}$.
-Hence, the projection of the Gaussian to such a plane $\Pi$ corresponds to the cross-section of the Gaussian itself, thus eliminating any distortion in the projection process.
+\textbf{Gaussian projection.} We use the distance of flight $d = |\mathbf{x}-\mathbf{o}|$ (where $\mathbf{o}$ represents the sensor viewpoint) instead of z-buffering in the NDC space~\cite{Kerbl20233dgs} for depth buffering, and establish the target projection plane $\Pi$ perpendicular to the direction $\mathbf{d}'$ for each Gaussian, precisely located at its mean position $\mathbf{x}$.
+Hence, the projection of the Gaussian onto this plane $\Pi$ corresponds to the cross-section of the Gaussian itself, thus eliminating any distortion in the projection process.